 Rooted Throwing is a completely different approach to the throwing process than that utilized with Uprooting Throws.
 In Tensoku Ryu we prefer rooted throwing because it generally takes less effort, is equally effective, is often faster, requires less strength, can easily be coupled with strikes or checking actions, is less likely to injure yourself or an opponent, and does not take on body mass.

-This form of throwing involves forcing your opponent to be Rooted and then causing them to sink down toward the ground.
-The opponent is not pulled or lifted upward, but is instead somehow pressed or caused to move downward.
+This form of throwing involves forcing your opponent to be Rooted and then causing them to sink toward the ground.
+The opponent is not pulled or lifted upward but is instead somehow pressed or caused to move downward.
 Often we merely provide the appropriate conditions that cause a person to fall.
 So we may not actually “throw” them at all.
-These can be very subtle throwing skills that take both a sound understanding of structure and balance and surprisingly little strength or power.
+These can be subtle throwing skills that take both a sound understanding of structure and balance and surprisingly little strength or power.

 Here are the first five essential rooting throws that our students learn.
-There are an infinite number of other ways to employ this throwing skill, but the following five throws are where we start.
+There is an infinite number of other ways to employ this throwing skill, but the following five throws are where we start.

 Kokyu Nage means “breath throw”.
 It is a relatively simple yet versatile throw.
-This throw is a fundamental throw in the Aikido curriculum and is commonly employed in styles such as Kosho Ryu Kempo.
+This is a fundamental throw in the Aikido curriculum and is commonly employed in styles such as Kosho Ryu Kempo.